What will customs look like after Brexit?

 - Trade tariff risk: unknown

-Now that the UK’s House of Commons have formally rejected the EU withdrawal bill, there is no formal Brexit proposal on the table.
+It’s impossible to predict what a ‘New Deal’ Brexit might look like, as there is currently no formal Brexit proposal on the table.
 There’s arguably not enough time to create fresh proposals from scratch, either.
 The last attempt at a workable deal between the UK and the EU is likely to be a patchwork agreement that combines elements of the proposals already rejected.
 A hybrid agreement, combining parts of Plan A+, Chequers and the UK Withdrawal Bill, may still be presented.

 Other potential outcomes